 Gift annuities are attractive to donors who want to receive income from assets that have risen sharply in value, such as stocks or property.
-In return for gifts of such assets, South Shore Hospital Charitable Foundation guarantees donors a fixed annual income for the rest of their lives, and helps donors avoid capital gains taxes.
+In return for gifts of such assets, South Shore Health System Foundation guarantees donors a fixed annual income for the rest of their lives, and helps donors avoid capital gains taxes.
 The donor also gets an income-tax break on a portion of the earnings from an annuity.
 The exact amount depends on the donor's age.

 Charitable Lead Trust